👤 Tested & Written by: NexraGear Tech Team

 Upgrade verdict

-• Upgrade from 3 → 4 if: comfort matters, your Gen 3 battery is aging, or you want the newest sensing stack.
+Upgrade from 3 → 4 if: comfort matters, your Gen 3 battery is aging, you want the newest sensing stack (18 vs 8 pathways), or you’re experiencing data gaps/accuracy issues with Gen 3.

-• Keep Gen 3 if: you’re happy with trends, don’t care about minor comfort tweaks, and would rather spend on an Apple Watch / accessories / a gym membership (also valid).
+Keep Gen 3 if: you’re happy with trends, don’t care about comfort tweaks or new app features, and would rather spend on an Apple Watch / accessories / a gym membership (also valid).

 Detailed Features Breakdown (with real-use tips + limitations)

-Smart Sensing + 50+ metrics (the “why you feel off” engine)
+Smart Sensing + 18 vs 8 Signal Pathways (the “why you feel off” engine)

-Who benefits most: People optimizing sleep/recovery, shift workers, anxious sleepers, and anyone who hates wearing a watch.
+Who benefits most: People optimizing sleep/recovery, shift workers with irregular sleep schedules, anxious sleepers, biohackers tracking caffeine impact on HRV, and anyone who hates wearing a watch.

 Real-life example: You “feel fine” after two drinks… until Oura shows HRV tanking + elevated resting HR.
 That’s behavior change fuel.